imvan2/disposition/journals/lewey_melchor.md

-## Journals

-Please keep all of your individual journals in this directory.

-Each team member is required to keep a development journal, which should be a single markdown file with an entry for each day the project was worked on.

-Recommended naming convention is `first_last.md`.

 In the journals, every day that you work on the project, you must make an entry in your journal after you've finished that day.
 At a minimum, you will need to include the following information:

 The date of the entry